pykong/YubiGuard/README.md

 7. Panel indicator showing the activation status of YubiKey(s).

 ## Installation & Setup
-[...]
-### Binding Key Code
+1. Download zip archive here: [ZIP](https://github.com/bfelder/YubiGuard/zipball/master[)
+2. Extract files.
+3. Install dependencies.
+4. Run YubiGuard.py.
+5. Bind system key combination to the same file, but with **"-t"** as command line parameter.
+6. This key combinatin is used to unlock YubiKeys (See: Usage for further instructions.)

 ### Requirements:
 - xinput (installed on most Linux distributions by default)
+- gir1.2-gtk-3.0
+- gir1.2-appindicator3
 - pyzmq

 ```
 sudo pip install pyzmq
 ```
-- gir1.2-gtk-3.0
-- gir1.2-appindicator3

 ## Usage:
 - YubiLock locks output from all inserted YubiKeys by default.
-- the locked state is indicated in the panel by the default icon.
+- The locked state is indicated in the panel by the default icon.
-- simply Triggering via key combination (e.g.: super + y) will unlock YubiKey.
+- Simply Triggering via key combination (e.g.: super + y) will unlock YubiKey.
-- in the unlocked state the icon changes to green.
+- In the unlocked state the icon changes to green.
-- after triggering your YubiKey or after timeout, YubiKey will again be locked with the icon reverting back to default
+- After triggering your YubiKey or after timeout, YubiKey will again be locked with the icon reverting back to default.
-- while no YubiKeys are inserted, the panel indicator will be darkened.
+- While no YubiKeys are inserted, the panel indicator will be darkened.

 ## FAQ:
 **_Q:_** The LED of my YubiKey is still active.
 Does this mean the script is not working?